Meta-States and Negative emotions: When Bad Emotions Turn Good

 ..
 Spread the Joy!

-Meta-States is part of our Five Changes NLP Master Certification training and is also one of the key skills we teach to our clients.
+Meta-States is part of our Five Changes NLP snd Apprenticeship training and is also one of the key skills we teach to our clients.

 When bad emotions turn good, Meta-States and Bad emotions, Which means that emotions are often based on ,long-established patterns and habits. negative emotions as signals, turn negative emotions into friends, your states of mind and emotions, transformation of negative emotions, Get back to the joy!
 Mediation, nlp, spiritual practice, Neuro lingusitic programming, Hypnosis, personal development, unconscious mind.